JaredReando/track_suggester/README.md

 ## Setup/Installation Requirements

-* Clone this project to your local drive: https://github.com/JaredReando/track_suggester.git
+* Clone this project to your local drive.
+Link: https://github.com/JaredReando/track_suggester.git
-* Open the index.html file in the browser of your choice.
+* Open the index.html file in the browser of your choice to view.
 * To make changes of your own to this project, open the downloaded directory files into a developer text-editing program.
-I use _[Atom](https://atom.io/)._ (It's free!)
+  I use _[Atom](https://atom.io/)_ (It's free!)

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_

-## Known Bugs

-_{Still learning how to properly nest and space content.
-Text and formatting look a little odd, and I can't quite get the background image to scale the way I'd like with the rest of the page content.
-Overall, the site is embarrassingly bad in its current state.
-Will update further before grading on Tuesday.}_

 ## Support and contact details